Devansh2000Shaw/Devansh2000Shaw/README.md

 <!-- - 👯 I’m looking to collaborate on projects related to Web Development. -->

-- 📫 For collaborations drop a mail at akashshaw8783@gmail.com
+- 📫 For Web Development project collaborations drop a mail.

-- ⚡ Fun fact: Very Curious
+- 💡 Fun fact: Very Curious for every tech stack.

+- 🎿 When not coding, I binge watch series, listen to music or collect coins.

 <!--NOMINATION FOR STAR GIT LINK CODE-->
 <a href="https://stars.github.com/nominate/">You love what you see , Nominate me for GitHub Star </a>